ricebear-org/ricebear-org.github.io/discord.md

 - Ring 5: A non-member of ricebear.
 Also known as a Guest of ricebear.

 - Ring 4: An active prospective member of ricebear.
 This means that they want to be a member, but they aren't a member yet.
-With time and love, they will eventually become a member of ricebear.
+With time and love, they will eventually become a member of ricebear (usually 4+ consecutive months of activity).

 - Ring 3: A full-fledged active member of ricebear.
-If a Ring 4 member as well as other higher ranked members feel good about each other, a Ring 4 user can be promoted to a Ring 3 user.
-Usually, this takes around 3-4 months.

-- Ring 2: A widely trusted member of ricebear.
+- Ring 2: An active member of ricebear who has been here for a while.

 - Ring 1: Members who were present within ricebear's first 5 years of existence.